redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/lifecycle/test-containers-image-tag Check that image tag exists on containers.
 Result Type|informative
-Suggested Remediation|Ensure that all the container iamge are tagged Best Practice Reference|https://TODO Section 4.6.12 Exception Process|There is no documented exception process for this.
+Suggested Remediation|Ensure that all the container images are tagged Best Practice Reference|https://TODO Section 4.6.12 Exception Process|There is no documented exception process for this.